rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/02-Module/08_lecture.md

 ### Ques

+- Q 1) To complete this task u need to connect to the TryHackMe network through OpenVEN. <br>
+	I u're sing the in-browser machine this isn't needed <br>
+	(but make sure:u're accessing the machine & using Burp inside the in-browser machine). <br>
+	Ans : check in "Practical Work : working of proxy in BurpSuite"
-- Q 1) By default , the Burp Suite Proxy listens on only one interface. what is it ? use the format of IP:PORT <br>
+- Q 2) By default , the Burp Suite Proxy listens on only one interface. what is it ? use the format of IP:PORT <br>
 	Ans : `127.0.0.1:8080`
+	- by default , BurpSuite proxy's run on "127.0.0.1:8080"
-- Q 2) Shortcut which allows to forward the request to Repeater ? <br>
+- Q 3) Shortcut which allows to forward the request to Repeater ? <br>
-	Ans : `Ctrl + R`
+	Ans : `Ctrl + R` or u can right click on "Request" section - then click on "send to Repeater"
-- Q 3) Shortcut to forward our request to intruder ? if we wanted <br>
+- Q 4) Shortcut to forward our request to intruder ? if we wanted <br>
 	Ans : `Ctrl + I`
-- Q 4) Burp Suite saves the history of requests sent through the proxy along with their varying details. <br>
+- Q 5) Burp Suite saves the history of requests sent through the proxy along with their varying details. <br>
 	This can be especially useful when we need to have proof of our actions throughout a penetration test or <br>
-	we want to modify and resend a request we sent a while back.
+	we want to modify & resend a request we sent a while back.
 What is the name of the first section <br>
 	wherein general web requests (GET/POST) are saved? <br>
 	Ans : `HTTP History` tab
-- Q 5) Defined in RFC 6455 as a low-latency communication protocol that doesn't require HTTP encapsulation, <br>
+- Q 6) Defined in RFC 6455 as a low-latency communication protocol that doesn't require HTTP encapsulation, <br>
 	what is the name of the second section of our saved history in Burp Suite?
 These are commonly used in <br>
 	collaborate application which require real-time updates (Google Docs is an excellent example here). <br>
 	Ans : in `proxy` , one we have `HTTP History` but another we have WebSocket history
-	- so server & client request & response shown/captured inside `webSocket History` tab, `Socket` -> used to make/build connection
+	- so server & client request & response shown/captured inside `webSocket History` tab, <br>
+		"Socket" : used to make/build connection
-- Q 6) Before we move onto exploring our target definition, let's take a took at some of the advanced customization <br>
+- Q 7) Before we move onto exploring our target definition, let's take a took at some of the advanced customization <br>
 	we can utilize in the Burp proxy.
-Move over to the options section of the Proxy tab and scroll down to Intercept Client Requests. <br>
+Move over to the options section of the Proxy tab & scroll down to Intercept Client Requests. <br>
 	Here we an apply further fine-grained rules to define which requests we would like to intercept. <br>
 	Perhaps the most useful out of the default rules is our only AND rule.
 What is it's match type? <br>
 	Ans : URL
 	- Proxy -> options -> in Intercept Client Requests , in `And` , what's the `Match Type` i.e URL
-- Q 7) How about it's 'Re la tionship'?
+- Q 8) `imp Q ✅` How about it's 'Re la tionship'?
 In this situation, enabling this match rule can be incredibly useful <br>
 	following target definition as we can effectively leave intercept on permanently (unless we need to navigate without intercept) <br>
 	as it won't disturb sites which are outside of our scope - something which is particularly nice <br>
 	if we need to Google something in the same browser. <br>